 Set the runtime system options and garbage collection parameters.
 (If OCAMLRUNPARAM is not set, CAMLRUNPARAM will be used instead.)
 This variable must be a sequence of parameter specifications separated by commas.
+For convenience, commas at the beginning of the variable are ignored, and multiple runs of commas are interpreted as a single one.
 A parameter specification is an option letter followed by an = sign, a decimal number (or an hexadecimal number prefixed by Ox), and an optional multiplier.
-The options are documented below; the last six correspond to the fields of the control record documented in section 25.18.
+The options are documented below; the last six correspond to the fields of the control record documented in section 23.20.

-b (backtrace) Trigger the printing of a stack backtrace when an uncaught exception aborts the program.
-This option takes no argument.

-- p (parser trace) Turn on debugging support for ocamlyacc-generated parsers.
+- b (backtrace) Trigger the printing of a stack backtrace when an uncaught exception aborts the program.
+An optional argument can be provided: b=0 turns backtrace printing off; b=1 is equivalent to b and turns backtrace printing on; b=2 turns backtrace printing on and forces the runtime system to load debugging information at program startup time instead of at backtrace printing time. b=2 can be used if the runtime is unable to load debugging information at backtrace printing time, for example if there are no file descriptors available. - p (parser trace) Turn on debugging support for ocamlyacc-generated parsers.
 When this option is on, the pushdown automaton that executes the parsers prints a trace of its actions.
-This option takes no argument. - R (randomize) Turn on randomization of all hash tables by default (see section 25.20).
+This option takes no argument. - R (randomize) Turn on randomization of all hash tables by default (see section 23.22).
 This option takes no argument. - h The initial size of the major heap (in words). - a (allocation\policy) The policy used for allocating in the OCaml heap.
-Possible values are 0 for the next-fit policy, and 1 for the first-fit policy.
-Next-fit is usually faster, but first-fit is better for avoiding fragmentation and the associated heap compactions. - s (minor\heap\size) Size of the minor heap. (in words) - i (major\heap\increment) Default size increment for the major heap. (in words) - o (space\overhead) The major GC speed setting. - O (max\overhead) The heap compaction trigger setting. - 1 (stack\limit) The limit (in words) of the stack size. - v (verbose) What GC messages to print to stderr.
-This is a sum of values selected from the following:
+Possible values are 0 for the next-fit policy, 1 for the first-fit policy, and 2 for the best-fit policy.
+Best-fit is still experimental, but probably the best of the three.
+The default is 0 (next-fit).
+See the Gc module documentation for details. - s (minor\heap\size) Size of the minor heap. (in words) - i (major\heap\increment) Default size increment for the major heap. (in words) - o (space\overhead) The major GC speed setting.
+See the Gc module documentation for details. - O (max overhead) The heap compaction trigger setting. - 1 (stack\limit) The limit (in words) of the stack size.
+This is only relevant to the byte-code runtime, as the native code runtime uses the operating system's stack. - v (verbose) What GC messages to print to stderr.
+This is a sum of values selected from the following: - 1 (= 0x001)

-Start of major GC cycle.
+Start and end of major GC cycle.